 Data collection

-- Linking events to an experiment variant
+- Attach every event to the experiment and variant

 Analysis of results